Storyville

 Storyville was the infamous red-light district behind the French Quarter, along Basin Street, between Canal Street and St. Louis Cemetery No. 1.
 It operated from 1897 until 1917,when, with World War I raging, the U.S. Navy forced the city to shut it down.
 Its name mockingly referred to city alderman Sidney Story, who sought to create the district to control and reform prostitution in New Orleans.

-The District, as it was called, had a mixture of upscale brothels in mansions, such as Hilma Burt’s and Lulu White’s Mahogany Hall on Basin Street, cheaper brothels with prostitute “cribs” and “pads,” saloons, and dance halls on the back streets.
+The District, as it patrons referred to it, had a mixture of upscale brothels in mansions, such as Hilma Burt’s and Lulu White’s Mahogany Hall on Basin Street, cheaper brothels with prostitute “cribs” and “pads,” saloons, and dance halls on the back streets.
 The mansions employed parlor pianists, including Manuel Manetta and Jelly Roll Morton, to perform throughout the day and evening hours, while the saloons and dancehalls often hired ragtime dance bands to entertain patrons

 The corner of Customhouse and Franklin (today’s Iberville and Crozat Streets) was home to several infamous bars.
 One of the best known, Big 25’s, featured early jazz musicians such as “Big Eye” Louis Nelson, Kid Ory, King Oliver, and Louis Armstrong.
 After closing time, they were known to have cutting contests to determine who was the best player.
 Nelson recalled: